INTERVIEW with Oliver de Lantsheere

 OLIVER: She was so proud that she didn’t really let you know and that’s a difficult situation to put people in when all they want to do is help and be there but somewhere that’s her pride.
 She was a very proud and very strong I think that was also a very big point of things that she believed in was being a strong and proud and independent woman and like appreciating people but never needing help, never needing anything from anyone.

-That’s a beautiful thing in part but in other part that’s why we all live together for that at some point she gives and she is there for everybody else and in another point people are there for her as well.
+That’s a beautiful thing in part but in other part that’s why we all live together for that at some point, she gives and she is there for everybody else and in another point people are there for her as well.
 I can only say it from an outside point of view because I’m sure in her same position I would have done exactly the same thing.
 I can’t ask for help and I’m way too proud and I don’t want to let people see me when I’m not at my best and all of those things.
-Pride has two sides to it: one is, proud to create and to make amazing things and the other side is to proud just ask for help when you need it.
+Pride has two sides to it: one is, proud to create and to make amazing things and the other side is too proud just ask for help when you need it.

 OLIVER: Yeah, those were the best moments of my life.
 That was a really, really good time, we were creating good amount and we did all those like dinner and paint so we would bring wine and do dinner and invite friends over and paints.
-I mean at that point we were drawing and painting and doing stuff everyday and it was really fun.
+I mean at that point we were drawing and painting and doing stuff every day and it was really fun.

-OLIVER: Yeah I love making food that was fun.
-Well I mean it was interesting as well as you know a lot of my food habits, a lot of my understanding of food and quality of food and the beauty of food and all those things were understanding that and sharing that with Ariane.
-It was a big hit because I heard that she was gone and it’s just it hit me in so many different times and places and ways that I was going shopping and I was just thinking all those food that I feel like eat and make now and the foods I really care about.
+OLIVER: Yeah, I love making food that was fun.
+Well, I mean it was interesting as well as you know a lot of my food habits, a lot of my understanding of food and quality of food and the beauty of food and all those things were understanding that and sharing that with Ariane.
+It was a big hit because I heard that she was gone and it’s just it hit me in so many different times and places and ways that I was going shopping and I was just thinking all those foods that I feel like eat and make now and the foods I really care about.

-All those things was that you know something that we kind of developed and cared for all the time.
-So food is definitely something that I shared with Ariane in a very like deep way.
+All those things were that you know something that we kind of developed and cared for all the time.
+So, food is definitely something that I shared with Ariane in a very like deep way.
 The quality of good food was as much as us making food as going to find amazing foods somewhere and go like eat somewhere and in time it was some little Ethiopian restaurant somewhere and another time it was something completely different.

 That was really part of the appeal and the food also kind of links into culture as well and Ariane’s vision of culture, of influence, of all kinds of things where everything.
-When it came to music one time we were off to Brazilian and next time it was voodoo and then it was club.
+When it came to music one time, we were off to Brazilian and next time it was voodoo and then it was club.
 It was every style of music, every style of food every la huge curiosity and interest in all those things and that goes back to kind of the first question about what was Ariane’s influence for art and for creation.

 It really was like everything and she was really interested in unknown artists and street artists and in the market or you know whatever we don’t call them artist the crafts kind of creators.
 There was something about art and then art more popular kind of art as well like less of IDs this is our history, this is expensive classes, this is like the hoity toity like highbrow kind of art and there is a lot of curiosity about all the other ways of doing art.
 Like being inspired by a religious sculpture somewhere in a very random place or being interested in one of the classics in the middle of the match like there was always a curiosity to all the different styles.

-OLIVER: Yeah and one with an outdoor place it was always something specific somewhere you know and go and explore, go and see what they have or otherwise it was just like go grab something from the little street vendor and grab a beer and sit on the water front.
+OLIVER: Yeah, and one with an outdoor place it was always something specific somewhere you know and go and explore, go and see what they have or otherwise it was just like go grab something from the little street vendor and grab a beer and sit on the water front.
 It was either something special or something crazy or just like the simplest and just like the greatest as well.

-CARMEN: Yeah I just think I have to go back to these coffee shops, there was one one block or two blocks from Ariane’s place that we had breakfast and coffee it was really nice.
+CARMEN: Yeah I just think, I have to go back to these coffee shops, there was one, one block or two blocks from Ariane’s place, that we had breakfast and coffee it was really nice.

 OLIVER: Yeah, that was a really nice place; at the end of the world like it was amazing.